andrew/ultimate-awesome/README.md

 - [awesome-llm-cost](https://github.com/ankitvirdi4/awesome-llm-cost) - Tools, libraries, papers, and patterns for reducing the cost of running large language models in production.
 - [awesome-ml-power-systems](https://github.com/arsamaryandoust/awesome-ml-power-systems) - A curated collection of papers, datasets, software, benchmarks, and resources at the intersection of machine learning and electric power systems.
 - [Best-of-Github](https://github.com/bramazan/Best-of-Github) - A collection of awesome lists, tools, frameworks, libraries, software and resources.
-- [awesome-data-engineering](https://github.com/brandonhimpfen/awesome-data-engineering) - A curated list of tools, frameworks, platforms, architectures, and learning resources for data engineering.
 - [awesome-deep-learning](https://github.com/brandonhimpfen/awesome-deep-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, research papers, and resources for deep learning.
 This list covers neural networks, model optimization, NLP, computer vision, and other deep learning applications.
 - [awesome-economics](https://github.com/brandonhimpfen/awesome-economics) - A curated list of datasets, tools, models, institutions, and learning resources for economics.
 - [awesome-ansible-roles](https://github.com/brpaz/awesome-ansible-roles) - A collaborative curated list of awesome Ansible roles.